core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 {{Section A.3 of I-D.ietf-lake-edhoc}} specifies how to transfer EDHOC over CoAP.
 That is, the EDHOC data (referred to as "EDHOC messages") are transported in the payload of CoAP requests and responses.
 The default message flow consists in the CoAP Client acting as Initiator and the CoAP Server acting as Responder.
 Alternatively, the two roles can be reversed.
 In the rest of this document, EDHOC messages are considered to be transferred over CoAP.

 {{fig-non-combined}} shows a CoAP Client and Server running EDHOC as Initiator and Responder, respectively.
-That is, the Client sends a POST request to a reserved resource at the Server, by default at the Uri-Path "/.well-known/edhoc".
+That is, the Client sends a POST request to a reserved EDHOC resource at the Server, by default at the Uri-Path "/.well-known/edhoc".
 The request payload consists of the CBOR simple value "true" (0xf5) concatenated with EDHOC message_1, which also includes the EDHOC connection identifier C_I of the Client.

 This triggers the EDHOC exchange at the Server, which replies with a 2.04 (Changed) response.
 The response payload consists of EDHOC message_2, which also includes the EDHOC connection identifier C_R of the Server.
 The Content-Format of the response may be set to "application/edhoc".

-Finally, the Client sends a POST request to the same reserved resource used earlier to send EDHOC message_1.
+Finally, the Client sends a POST request to the same reserved EDHOC resource used earlier to send EDHOC message_1.
 The request payload consists of the EDHOC connection identifier C_R, concatenated with EDHOC message_3.

 After this exchange takes place, and after successful verifications as specified in the EDHOC protocol, the Client and Server can derive an OSCORE Security Context, as defined in {{Section A.2 of I-D.ietf-lake-edhoc}}.
 After that, they can use OSCORE to protect their communications as per {{RFC8613}}.